dotnet/runtime/docs/design/features/native-hosting.md

 To achieve these we will structure the hosting APIs into similar (but not exactly) 4 buckets.

 ### Locating hosting layer
 This means providing APIs to find and load the hosting layer.
 The end result should be that the native host has the right version of `hostfxr` loaded and can call its APIs.
 The exact solution is dependent on the native host application and its tooling.
-Ideally we would have a solution which works great for several common environments like C++ apps built in VS, C++ apps on Mac/Linux built with CMake (or similar) and so on.
+Ideally we would have a solution which works great for several common environments like C/C++ apps built in VS, C/C++ apps on Mac/Linux built with CMake (or similar) and so on.

 First step in this direction is the introduction of `nethost` library described below.